- As low as $1,182/Night

 Space

-1 king, 2 queen, and 2 twin beds Great view of Charleston's marsh, entirely equipped kitchen, game room, and 2 user friendly golf carts to get around the island.
-There are also 7 bicycles to savor.
+1 king, 2 queen, and 2 twin beds Great view of Charleston's marsh, completely equipped kitchen, game room, and 2 user friendly golf carts to get around the island.
+There are also 7 bicycles to appreciate.
 Plenty of room for 4 adults and 4 kids.

-The kitchen is completely equipped with anything you need to whip a fantastic meal, if you want to prepare.
-Have a brand new Keurig coffee maker (coffee is supplied), new toaster, air fryer, blender.
+The kitchen is entirely equipped with anything you need to whip a fantastic meal, if you want to prepare.
+Have a brand new Keurig coffee maker (coffee is included), new toaster, air fryer, blender.
 And of course all the items needed for cooking.
 No need to bring anything other then your appetite.

 Guest access